dzvilius/synth-band-website/README.md

 The site can be deployed to any static site hosting provider.

-I am using Netlify to deploy automatically each time I push to GitHub.
+I am using Netlify to automatically deploy the site each time I push to GitHub repository.

 ## Credits